-Applicants are required to submit resumes that are no longer than two pages for key participating team members.
-Resumes longer than two pages are not allowed.
+Applicants are required to submit one-page resumes for key participating team members.
+Multi-page resumes are not allowed.
 Save the resumes in a single PDF file using the following convention for the title "ControlNumber LeadOrganization Resumes".

-Submit letters of commitment from all subrecipient and third party cost share providers.
-If applicable, also include any letters of commitment from partners/end users (1 page maximum per letter).
-Save the letters of commitment in a single PDF file using the following convention for the title "ControlNumber\LeadOrganization\LOCs".
+Submit letters of commitment from all subrecipient and third-party cost share providers.
+If applicable, also include any letters of commitment from partners/end users (one-page maximum per letter).
+Save the letters of commitment in a single PDF file using the following convention for the title "ControlNumber_LeadOrganization_LOCs".